On this page:

 ...
 SKIP -- used with a condition, skips the rest of the script when the condition is met, but does not end a loop.

-$loop = ... -- when variable $loop is set to exactly 0, loop is ended after the last line in the script.
+$loop = ... -- when variable $loop is set to exactly 0, the loop is ended after the last line in the script.

 Loops are aborted when an error occurs.